 For Multi-AZ deployments, defining a subnet for all Availability Zones in a Region will allow Amazon RDS to create a new standby in another Availability Zone should the need arise.
 You need to do this even for Single-AZ deployments, just in case you want to convert them to Multi-AZ deployments at some point.

-For a walk through example of creating a DB Instance in VPC, refer to the Amazon RDS User Guide.
+For a procedure that walks you through this process, refer to Creating a DB Instance in a VPC in the Amazon RDS User Guide.